Beta flash

 Dog (to dog a move)

-Climbing, lowering, climbing again till a
+Climbing, lowering, climbing again till

 certain move is made (the usual